Temperature-Dependent Dielectric Function of Calcium Fluoride: Conclusions

-Our results profit from the seminal paper~\cite{PSEtAl2009}, where the temperature-dependence of the IR peak was analyzed in detail (and very involved functional forms were used in the fits).
-We find that the radiation-reaction improved coupled-oscillator model, given in Eq.~\eqref{master}, provides for a convenient and simple functional form.
+After giving the main results ``in a nutshell'', we are now in the position to provide a further digression on particular aspects.
+Our analysis, for the IR peak, profit from the seminal paper~\cite{PSEtAl2009}, where the temperature-dependence of the IR peak was analyzed in detail (and very involved functional forms were used in the fits).
+We find that the RRCO model, given in Eq.~\eqref{master}, provides for a convenient and simple functional form.
 We have recently shown~\cite{DaUlJe2025coupled} that the $\gamma'_k$ parameters can arise from the coupling of different resonances.
 The IR resonance constitutes a relatively isolated resonance which does not significantly overlap with the UV peaks, and, hence, the coupling to other resonances can be assumed to be small (there could still be radiative-reaction terms contributing to $\gamma'_1$).
 As evident from Table~\ref{table1}, the $\gamma'_1$ parameter is significantly smaller than $\gamma_1$ for all temperatures, consistent with the observations reported in Ref.~\cite{DaUlJe2025coupled}.

 For the UV peaks, by contrast, the $\gamma'_{k=2,3,4,5,6}$ parameters are larger than the corresponding $\gamma_k$ parameters (with the exception of $k=5$, where the two parameters are nearly equal in magnitude).
 These resonances correspond to lattice-modified molecular transitions (interband transitions), and a considerable coupling between them can be expected.
 TDDFT-based first-principles calculations support our results, showing that the optical properties of CaF$_2$ in the region at and below the band gap are dominated by excitonic effects.